North Carolina A&T State University: Notable alumni

 N.C.
+A&T graduates are also prominent in public life, such as U.S. EPA Administrator Michael Regan, the first Black man to lead the EPA, six-term U.S. Congresswoman Alma Adams, U.S. civil rights icon Rev. Jesse Jackson and North Carolina Secretary of the Department of Revenue Ronald G. Penny.

+N.C.
 A&T alumni have long been associated with political activism and civil rights, including Ezell Blair Jr., Franklin McCain, Joseph McNeil, and David Richmond.
-Known collectively as the Greensboro Four, they staged sit-in demonstrations at the Greensboro Woolworth's lunch counter, which refused to serve customers of color.
-Another alum noted for his civil rights work is Jesse Jackson, founder of the Rainbow and PUSH Coalition.
+Known collectively as the A&T Four, they staged sit-in demonstrations at the Greensboro Woolworth's lunch counter, which refused to serve customers of color.
+Their leadership touched off a national sit-in movement that eventually resulted in sweeping national changes to public accommodations laws.

-Leaders in business have also passed through the university's halls, such as Janice Bryant Howroyd, founder and CEO of the ACT-1 Group, the nation's largest minority woman-owned employment agency, Hilda Pinnix-Ragland, the first African-American woman vice president at Progress Energy Inc and Duke Energy, and Joe Dudley founder, president and CEO of Dudley Products Inc., a manufacturer and distributor of hair and skin care products for the African American community.
+A&T has also produced numerous business leaders, such as Janice Bryant Howroyd, founder and CEO of the ACT-1 Group, the nation's largest minority woman-owned human resources agency, with operations in 27 countries, Hilda Pinnix-Ragland, the first African American woman vice president at Progress Energy Inc and Duke Energy, and Willie A. Deese, former president of global manufacturing for Merck.
+The Willie A. Deese College of Business and Economics at North Carolina A&T is named in his honor.
+Prominent restaurant industry executives John H. and Kathy H. Hairston are the namesakes of A&T's Hairston College of Health and Human Sciences.

-Several N.C.
-A&T graduates are involved in media as well.
-Terrence J, the well-known BET and E!
-News host and actor in multiple TV shows and movies, is the National Ambassador for the Thurgood Marshall College Fund, a role that, in part, gives him a platform to tout his experience at N.C.
-A&T. Kevin Wilson Jr. is an Oscar-nominated filmmaker known for the film, "My Nephew Emmett."
-Other media alumni include Jessica De Vault Hale, an editor of Hype Hair magazine and Sandra Hughes, who was a news anchor at Greensboro's CBS affiliate WFMY for 40 years.
+Numerous N.C.
+A&T graduates are involved in media, communications and entertainment, as well.
+Terrence J is a film and television producer, as well as an actor or host in numerous television shows and series.
+Kevin Wilson Jr. is an Oscar-nominated filmmaker best known for his short film, "My Nephew Emmett."
+Author/historian Jelani Favors won the 2020 Lillian Smith Book Award and a Stone Book Award for Shelter in a Time of Storm: How Black Colleges Fostered Generations of Leadership and Activism.
+Anzio Williams is a national senior vice president for Comcast/NBC Universal Local.

 N.C.
-A&T alumni have also excelled in athletics such as Al Attles, one of the first African-American professional basketball coaches in the NBA; Pro Football Hall of Fame inductee Elvin Bethea; four-time Super Bowl champion, Dwaine Board; Brad Holmes, formerly a star quarterback for the Aggies, is now college recruiting coordinator for the L.A.
-Rams and played a significant role in assembling the team that made it to the Super Bowl LIII; and, Tarik Cohen, running back for the Chicago Bears.
+A&T alumni have also excelled in professional sports, such as Al Attles, one of the first African American professional basketball coaches in the NBA and a member of the Naismith Memorial Basketball of Fame, NFL Hall of Fame inductee Elvin Bethea; four-time Super Bowl champion, Dwaine Board, now a defensive line coach for the Seattle Seahawks, and Brad Holmes, formerly defensive tackle for the Aggies, is General Manager of the Detroit Lions.
+A&T alumnus Brandon Parker is a veteran offensive lineman for the Oakland Raiders, while Franklin McCain III and Darryl Johnson play for the Philadelphia Eagles and Seattle Seahawks, respectively.